 She, Joe Sample and Marita Phillips co-wrote the song, "Until The End," on Ida Sand's CD 'The Gospel Truth" for the ACT Music label.
 The CD entered the Sweden Top 60 in position 23 in 2011.

-Denise and Joe Sample also co-wrote all songs on the CreoleJoe Band CD Victor Entertainment/PRA Records label featuring Joe Sample, Ray Parker, Jr. and CJ Chenier.
-The CD debuted on the Top Selling New Releases in Japan July 2012 and Current Top Selling CD in Japan September 2012 lists.
-The CD was released by PRA Records in the USA and worldwide on August 27, 2013.
+Denise and Joe Sample also co-wrote all songs on the CreoleJoe Band CD featuring Joe Sample, Ray Parker, Jr. and CJ Chenier.
+The CD debuted on the Top Selling New Releases in Japan and Current Top Selling CD in Japan lists.
+The CD was released by Bad Dog/PRA Records in 2013 and 2016.

 Denise co-wrote the song, "Party Down In Redneck Town," with Vic Holdroyd (a British Country Music Award nominee) featured as the title song on a 2011 CD along with a music video by country artist, Michael J. Cloke.
 The video has appeared internationally on "The Phil Mack Country TV Show."
-She and Vic also have a song that they co-authored "Bayou Song" recently selected as the Euro Masters Country Music 2013 Theme Song and featured on German TV in five (5) languages.
+The song was also released on Michael J. Cloke's CD Going Home in 2013.
+She and Vic also have a song that they co-authored "Bayou Song" selected as the Euro Masters Country Music 2013 Theme Song and featured on German TV in five (5) languages.
 In 2014 Bayou Song was the theme song for several music festivals in Europe: Westerwald Country Festival, Country Music Messe in Bergheim, and the Highway Women & Awesome Cowboys Show.

 Her published books include: The Creole Chronicles, Volume 4, Houston Frenchtown, Reflections: A Poetry Collection, Parle Creole French: Southern Louisiana Dialect (formerly Parle Creole French I and Parle Creole French II).
 Denise is the scriptwriter/producer of “The Creole Diaries” oral history CD and she has spoken word credits on the audio CD(s) that accompany the book in print, Parle Creole French: Southern Louisiana Dialect (formerly Parle Creole French I and Parle Creole French II) and the CreoleJoe Band CD.